polkadot-developers/substrate-docs/README.md

 #### Navigation config

 - update `./content/config/nav.yaml` to add or amend items and linking to your content
-  - an exception being `./content/md/en/docs/reference/how-to-guides/...` files that should _only_ be listed on the main how-to guide page in the index page for these pages: `./content/md/en/docs/reference/how-to-guides/index.md`, not to be included in the side bar.
+  - an exception being `./content/md/en/docs/reference/how-to-guides/...` files that should _only_ be listed on the main how-to guide page in the index page for these pages: `./content/md/en/docs/reference/how-to-guides/index.md`, not to be included in the sidebar.

 This config file is used to generate sidebar menu where: